 Transformers Optimus Prime

 Wheels of Terror Charger

 The Real Ghostbusters Ecto-1

 After finishing the original Ecto-1, I wanted to continue the series with the Cadillac as it appeared in the cartoon series The Real Ghostbusters.
-Although it is essentially supposed to be the same car as what appeared in the first movie, there were quite a few changes made to make the car easier to animate.
+Although it is probably supposed to be the same car as what appeared in the first movie, it received quite a few changes to make it easier to animate.

 The biggest change from the movie was the simplified roof rack.
 It was actually no longer a "rack" at all, but a few technical-looking boxes mounted directly on the roof of the ambulance.
 As with my earlier build, this was almost entirely scratchbuilt...although it was a lot quicker and easier to do this time around.
 The main boxes, ducts, and tubes were made from styrene stock, and painted to match the animation model.
 The dome is from the kit, mounted on a scratchbuilt stanchion.
 The strobe light is a section of clear sprue, polished and clearcoated, and the simplified proton gun is a LEGO part (looking at some episodes, it seems that this very part was used as a model - so I used it pretty much as-is).
 The remaining roof lights are from the kit, though the red light was moved to the center of the forward light bar.

 The interior is straight from the box, while the chassis is stock except for a modified exhaust pipe, now crossing over so that both pipes exit under the passenger's side as per the animation model.
 I had originally used the kit-supplied wheels & tires, but they did not look close enough to the animation model for me.
 So I replaced them with a set of wider parts box tires with painted whitewalls and '62 Buick hubcaps from Modelhaus.
 I was even able to make adapters for these and use the kit-supplied axles.